 The doctoral college in Human-Computer Interaction doc.hci is a joint undertaking of Paris-Lodron University of Salzburg (PLUS) and Salzburg University of Applied Sciences (SUAS).
+The 4-year project started in 2022 and is funded by the Austrian Science Fund — FWF.
 It combines expertise on research with the expertise of transferring insights into real-world contexts within the scientific discipline of Human-Computer Interaction.
 Through the empirical work conducted in five PhD projects, which are situated in diverse fields of action (Mobility, Health, Play, Education & Work), this program aims to provide theoretical, methodological as well as practical contributions considering the highly complex and interwoven human-technology relations.

 How Interwoven Are People With Technology?